 - This is an educational loan, not a grant or scholarship.
 A Promissory Note signed by the student and Guaranty Agreement signed by the parents must be returned to the office before the check is issued for each semester loan.

-- Resident – The “Fund” is for Peoria residents – those who are members of the Jewish community.
+- Resident – The “Fund” is for Peoria residents – those who are members of the Jewish community and who participate in the Federation Annual Campaign.
 Similar Funds can be found in other communities for those who are not Peoria residents.

 - When the loan is issued, an interest rate will be determined.
 This interest rate will be based upon the national prime rate on the date of disbursement.
 However, no interest will accrue until after graduation.
 Students will have sixty (60) months, or five (5) years, from the date of graduation to repay the loan and remain in good standing.
 Repayment will be expected to begin six (6) months after graduation.

 - The maximum request is for $2,500.00 per semester (two semesters per year), not to exceed a total of $10,000.00 per student.
 Loans will be made to students (traditional or non-traditional) who are attending an accredited institution to improve their education, improve their job skills, acquire an undergraduate or graduate degree.
 In addition to tuition, these funds may be applied towards room and board and books.

 - Requests to continue the Fund Loan must be submitted in writing every semester, along with a copy of the student’s current grades.